pescheckit/python-gpt-po/README.md

 # Python GPT-4 PO File Translator

-This Python script provides a convenient tool for translating `.po` files using OpenAI's GPT-4 model.
-It is designed to handle both bulk and individual translation modes, making it suitable for a wide range of project sizes and `.po` file structures.
+This Python script provides a comprehensive tool for translating `.po` files using OpenAI's GPT-4 model.
+It is designed to accommodate both bulk and individual translation modes, making it suitable for a wide range of project sizes and `.po` file structures.

 ## Features

-- **Bulk Translation Mode**: Enhances efficiency by facilitating the translation of multiple text entries simultaneously.
+- **Bulk Translation Mode**: Enhances efficiency by translating multiple text entries simultaneously.
+Ideal for large `.po` files.
-- **Individual Translation Mode**: Offers the flexibility to translate entries one at a time for greater precision.
+- **Individual Translation Mode**: Offers flexibility to translate entries one at a time, ensuring precise translation.
+Useful for complex or nuanced content.
-- **Configurable Batch Size**: Allows users to set the number of entries to be translated in each batch during bulk translation.
+- **Configurable Batch Size**: Users can set the number of entries to be translated per batch during bulk translation, allowing for optimized API usage.
+- **Fuzzy Entry Management**: Automatically handles 'fuzzy' entries by removing fuzzy flags, ensuring that only verified translations are processed.
+- **Language Inference from Folder Structure**: Optionally infers the target language based on the folder structure of the `.po` files, streamlining the translation process.
+- **Translation Validation and Retry Logic**: Built-in mechanisms validate translations, retrying where necessary to avoid incorrect or overly verbose translations.
-- **Comprehensive Logging**: Logs detailed information for progress monitoring and debugging purposes.
+- **Comprehensive Logging**: Detailed logging for progress monitoring, debugging, and ensuring transparency in the translation process.
-- **Fuzzy Entry Exclusion**: Enables the option to omit 'fuzzy' entries from translation in `.po` files.
-- **Flexible API Key Configuration**: Supports providing the OpenAI API key either through command-line arguments or a `.env` file.
+- **Flexible API Key Configuration**: Supports providing the OpenAI API key via command-line arguments or environment variables for enhanced security and ease of use.
+- **Retry Mechanism for Failed Translations**: Automatically retries failed translations up to three times, reducing the chance of incomplete or incorrect outputs.
+- **Post-Processing for Translations**: Translations are reviewed to ensure they are concise and free from unnecessary explanations or repeated content.

 ## Requirements

 - Python 3.x
 - `polib` library
 - `openai` Python package
+- `tenacity` library (for retry mechanisms)
+- `python-dotenv` (for environment variable management)

 ## API Key Configuration